sez11a/liferay-docs/userGuide/en/chapters/05-web-content-management.markdown

 Once you've created pages and populated them with content, Liferay provides a way for you to back them up to separate files.
 Let's see how that works.

+### Backing up and Restoring Pages [](id=lp-6-1-ugen02-backing-up-and-restoring-pages-0)

+Next to the *Add Page* button in the Manage Site Pages screen are two buttons labeled *Export* and *Import*.
+The Export button exports the pages you create into a single file, called a LAR (Liferay Archive).
+You can then import this file into any server running Liferay to re-create the pages.
+If you have a LAR that you would like to import, use the *Import* button.
+Exporting and Importing LARs is a great way to take content from one environment (say, a development or QA environment) and move it all in one shot to your production server.
+Note that you should not make it a regular process to do this.
+If you want to regularly move pages from one server to another, you should use Liferay's staging environment, which is covered in chapter 3.

+LARs are also a good way to back up your site's content.
+You can export them to a specific location on your server which is backed up, and if you ever have to restore your site, all you need to do is import the latest LAR file.
+One limitation on LAR files, however, is that they are version dependent, so you can't use an export from an old version of Liferay and import it into a newer version.

+Let's be good administrators and export a LAR file for backup purposes.
+Click on the *Export* button and then name the file `nosesterv1.lar`.
+Use the check boxes to determine what you'd like to export.
+For this initial export, select everything.
+Note that if you select the *More Options* link, the list expands to include data from many of Liferay's applications, including the Documents and Media Library, Message Boards, and Web Content.
+You can also export the theme you're using.

+Once you click *Export*, your browser prompts you to save the file.
+Once you have the file, you can copy it to a backup location for safekeeping or import it into another installation of Liferay Portal.
+If you must rebuild or wish to revert back to this version of your site, you can import this file by clicking the *Import* button from the Manage Site Pages dialog box, browsing to it, and selecting it.

 ### Site Content [](id=lp-6-1-ugen02-site-content-0)

 Liferay 6.1 makes it easier to access Web Content management without using the control panel.
 You can now click *Manage* and then *Site Content* to access the same Web Content controls that are featured in the control panel right from your portal page.